Getting your file imaged onto the printing plate at the lowest cost

 Trapping is part of the Automated Workflow

-Trapping involves creating a region of overlap between two adjacent colors, so that even if the colors are out of register, no gap is visible.
+Trapping involves creating a region of overlap between two adjacent colors, so that even if the colors are a little out of register, no gap is visible.
 In the illustration below you can see how trapping helps this problem.

 Imposition is part of the Automated Workflow